-The virtual online world can be a difficult one to navigate and people are becoming increasingly more susceptible to being targets to scammers.
+The virtual online world can be a difficult one to navigate and people are becoming increasingly susceptible to being targets of scammers.
 It is important to stay safe online and so we have come up with a comprehensive list of things you can do to ensure you are staying safe whilst surfing the web.

 Remember to only connect with people you know in real life.
-Whilst social media is a fantastic means to keep in touch with people far away, it is also a place for scammers and con artists.
+Whilst social media is a fantastic means of keeping in touch with people far away, it is also a place for scammers and con artists.
 Criminals will often create fake profiles to harvest personal information.
 The best way to protect your information is by only allowing close friends and relatives to have access to your personal account.

 There are a lot of links on the internet which lead to videos or websites.
 Many of these are genuine.
 However, it is important to be vigilant and never click on a link that you suspect may be dangerous.
 A computer virus can do anything from wiping all your files to giving scammers access to your financial information.
-This is not just stranger’s links but sometimes family members also may send a link that they do not realise has a virus.
+This is not just strangers’ links but sometimes family members also may send a link that they do not realise has a virus.
 If in doubt, do not click the link.

 To stay safe online, ensure that you are using strong passwords for your accounts and that you do not use the same password multiple times.
 A strong password would include numbers, special characters (&%$£) and a mixture of capital and lowercase letters.
 Remember that including birthdays and names of people/pets close to you are not strong passwords.
 If you struggle to remember passwords, then use a small notebook to write them down and keep it in a safe place.